DrStormWalker/college-project-4/docs/DOCUMENTATION.md

    to access the exit.
 3. Players will be able to move through certain objects that are coloured to match their character -
-   Justification: This enables certain paths to be blocked off / opened up to certain players separating the players to work on their own tasks to reach the exit.
-For example a button could be hidden behind a coloured wall to prevent one of the players from pressing the button forcing them to work on another part of the level.
+   Justification: This enables certain paths to be blocked off / opened up to certain players separating the players to work on their own tasks that once completed work in conjunction with the tasks another player has been completed to enable the players to then reach the exit.
+For example a button could be hidden behind a coloured wall to prevent one of the players from pressing the button forcing them to work on another part of the level while the player that is colour correctly can coma and press the button.
-4. Players can interact with levers and buttons (by pressing the 'E' key on the keyboard or 'X'/square button on an XBox/Playstation controller) that are placed throughout the rooms to make certain platforms appear and doors open giving the players access to new areas that are vital to reaching the room's exit - Justification: this can be used to prevent players from solving the puzzle in an obvious and easy way (such as just jumping up to the exit), forcing the players to have to come up with a new plan to reach the exit.
+4. Players can interact with levers (by pressing the 'E' key on the keyboard or 'X'/square button on an XBox/Playstation controller) and buttons (by walking over them) that are placed throughout the room according to a layout defined in the games code to make certain platforms appear and doors open giving the players access to new areas that are vital to reaching the room's exit - Justification: this can be used to prevent players from solving the puzzle in an obvious and easy way (such as just jumping up to the exit), forcing the players to have to come up with a new plan to reach the exit.
 For example Using a button to reach a previously inaccessible areas of the screen platform that then allows the players to jump up to the exit.
+5. Players can move boxes throughout the levels by walking into them and colliding with them in order to keep a button held down or to use as an intermediate platform in order to access platforms of greater height than the players can normally jump - Justification: This allows for players to open up an area of the map without having to be constantly stood on top of a button.
+   For example a button could be used to open a door with a box and the exit behind it, one player would have to stand on the button while the other player walks through the door and pushes the box onto the button allowing for the first player to then move off the button, and finally allowing both players through the door to access the exit.
-5. Local multiplayer (2 players on the same computer) and Online Multiplayer (2 players playing across the internet) using UDP Tunnelling - Justification: this enables people to play the game on a single device if there is no access to two devices but also remotely without the use of applications like Steam Remote Play which requires a good internet connection for a playable
+6. Local multiplayer (2 players on the same computer) and Online Multiplayer (2 players playing across the internet) using UDP Tunnelling - Justification: this enables people to play the game on a single device if there is no access to two devices but also remotely without the use of applications like Steam Remote Play which requires a good internet connection for a playable